kmkolasinski/receptivefield/README.md

 * Input shape: `rf.input_shape==GridShape(n=None, w=96, h=96, c=3)`
 * Output feature map shape: `rf.output_shape==GridShape(n=None, w=16, h=16, c=1)`.
- Note, that number of channels in the output feature map is set to 1 and it is used internally by `receptivefield`.
+ Note, that number of channels in the output feature map is set to 1 but this is used internally by `receptivefield`.

 * You may want to see how gradients backpropagate to the input image.
 Here